patdie421/pct-connectors-rebuild/README.md

 </div>

 ### PCT Installation Kit contents
-AE solded 2 installation kits to use the card with Apple IIe or Apple IIgs.
+AE solded 2 installation kits to use the card with Apple II+, IIe or Apple IIgs.

 #### IIgs installation kit
 - ColorSwitch